aws/aws-pdk/docs/content/getting_started/index.md

     - `JDK >= 11`
     - `Apache Maven >= 3.8`

-## Installation
-### Install the AWS PDK

-Install the AWS PDK Toolkit globally using the following Node Package Manager command:

-`npm install -g @aws/pdk`

-Run the following command to verify correct installation and print the version number of the AWS PDK.

-`pdk --version`

-!!!warning
-    The `pdk` command is a wrapper command which delegates to either a package manager or a projen command depending on the context.
-As such it may be possible that certain arguments may not operate as expected.

 ### Install the AWS CDK

-You will need to install the AWS CDK in order to deploy your infrastructure to AWS.
+You will need to install the AWS CDK in order to bootstrap and deploy your infrastructure to AWS.
 To install, run the following command:

 `npm install -g aws-cdk`